owenw551/SpaceGameEngine/README.md

  * more advanced map functionality
  * mouse functionality
  * and more!

+A couple of quick notes:

-I hope to keep what I am currently working on in a file called CurrentWork.
+* I hope to keep what I am currently working on in a file called CurrentWork.
+* Building and running the project at any point will most likely load up a test of the latest feature I have added, which is why the resultant program may seem a bit ... incongruous?

 Feel free to use this code however you wish.